inclusive-design/adaptive-palette/docs/TelegraphicMessageTranslation.md

 If the user enters text in the custom input field and submits it, that text is spoken and saved as the preferred sentence.

+If the input area is modified while a query is in progress or while sentences are displayed on the screen, a warning dialog will appear.
+Because the new input invalidates the current results, the user will be asked if they want to proceed.
+Choosing to proceed will abort the active query and clear the existing sentences, while canceling will keep the current data intact.

 ### Single-sentence mode